 (1963) Fuji jumped into the half-frame war the same year that Canon did.
 In fact, their first half-frame -- the Fuji Half -- had a camera body that looked a lot like the Canon Demi.
 The features were similar as well.
-Auto or manual exposure with selenium meter next to the viewfinder.
-One nice feature was the aperture/shutter speed readout in the viewfinder.
-The scale runs from 1/250 at f22 down to 1/30 at f2.8.
-In auto mode, the camera selected the correct f-stop/shutter speed combination and displayed the results.
+It had automatic exposure with selenium meter next to the viewfinder.
+This would set both the shutter speed and aperture together from 1/250 at f22 down to 1/30 at f2.8.
+One nice feature is the combined aperture/shutter speed scale readout in the viewfinder.
+But it also has complete manual exposure control.
 In manual mode, both the aperture and the shutter speed could be set individually -- unlike the Demi.
-It had a 28mm (f2.8 - 22) focusing lens.
-Close focusing to two feet.
-Speeds B, 30, 60, 125, 300.
-Self-timer.
-Cold shoe for flash.
-Tripod socket and cable release socket.
+The f-stop scale is on the top of the lens (with a "A" for auto mode) while the shutter speed scale is on the bottom of the lens (with a "A" for auto mode or flash use) For flash use, you can switch from the automatic setting to an f-stop scale.
+This sets the shutter speed to 1/30 and you can select the f-stop, based on the flash GN and distance to the subject.
+It has a 28mm (f2.8 - 22) focusing lens, close focusing to two feet.
+The distance scale is only marked in feet and it has detents at the GROUP and PORTRAIT distance.
+Speeds are 1/30 - 1/250 in a trap needle system (in auto mose) which you can use as an AE lock by pressing the shutter release button half-way.
+In manual mode the speeds are B, 1/30, 1/60, 1/125, and 1/300.
+It has a locking self-timer, cold shoe for flash with a PC connection, tripod socket and cable release socket.
 Film speeds of 12 to 200.
-PC contact.
 A definite winner, feature-wise and quality-wise.

 (1967) Same body as the Fuji Half.
 An improved version of the Fuji Half, this is a full-featured half-frame.
 It has a 33mm (f1.9) manually-focusing lens (to 36 inches).
 The film speed is dialed into the selenium meter (ISO 25-400) and a match needle system in the viewfinder indicates the correct exposure by selecting the correct shutter speed (1/8 - 1/500, plus B) and aperture (f1.9 - 22) combination.
 Both the aperture and the shutter speed selected are visible in the viewfinder -- in addition to distance setting information.
 The camera also has a cold shoe with PC connector, self-timer, film reminder dial, cable release socket and tripod socket.
 Nowadays, it seems like a big camera, but at the time they packed a lot of features into a small body.
 It does not have a spring drive.